futurix/imager/Imager/doc/developer/readme.txt

 \components\
  - Delphi VCL components that are used by provided plug-ins (you will need to install these components if you want to compile some plug-ins)
-   WARNING: some of the components in this folder are custom modified and not the original versions from developers' websites
+   WARNING: some of the components in this folder are modified and not the original versions from developers' websites

 \localization\
  - resource script with localizable strings for FuturixImager